V4Fire/Client/src/components/traits/i-access/README.md

 ### enable

 Enables the component.
-The method has the default implementation.
+The method has a default implementation.

 ```typescript
 import iAccess from 'components/traits/i-access/i-access';